ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-deploy-and-run-ballerina-programs.md

 ### Running Standalone Source Code
 A single Ballerina source code file can be placed into any folder.

-If source file contains at least one entrypoint then it can be executed using run command.
+If the source file contains at least one entrypoint, it can be executed using the `run` command.

 ```bash
 ballerina run foo.bal
 ```

-You can compile a source file with an entrypoint into a linked binary that has a .balx extension.
+You can compile a source file with an entrypoint into a linked binary that has a `.balx` extension.

 ```bash
 ballerina build a/b/c/foo.bal [-o outputfilename.balx]
 ```

-And you can run .balx files directly:
+And you can run `.balx` files directly:
 ```bash
 ballerina run filename.balx
 ```

 ### Running a Project
 A project is a folder that manages source files and packages as part of a common versioning, dependency management, build, and execution.
 You can build and run items collectively or individually as packages.
-See How To Structure Ballerina Programs for in-depth structuring of projects.
+See [How To Structure Ballerina Code](https://stage.ballerina.io/learn/how-to-structure-ballerina-code/) for in-depth structuring of projects.

 Build all source files and packages of a project:
 ```bash